shahwahed/terraform4vSphere/README.md

 In the folder srvTemplate, you will found two folder, metadata and userdata.split.

-The userdata.split contains different cloud-init script, each one get a purpose, from settings a system configuration, firewalling or a services configuration.
+The userdata.split contains different cloud-init script, each one get a purpose, from settings a system configuration, firewall or a services configuration.

 Each file begin with a number, from 00 to 99.
 00 for step should be done first